Federal Work-Study (FWS)

 - DO NOT work during any scheduled class period.

 - DO NOT Work more than 20 hours a week, unless receiving approval.
-Please review the Additional Student Work Hours Request Form.
+Please Review the Additional Student Work Hours Request Form.

 - Students must display Satisfactory Academic Progress to maintain FWS eligibility.